Animal Health During Pregnancy and Breeding

 Knowing when to call a veterinarian versus when to observe quietly is one of the more genuinely difficult judgments in reproductive animal care.
 The thresholds aren't arbitrary — they reflect how quickly certain complications deteriorate.

-- There is a rest interval of up to 4 hours between offspring in a species expected to deliver multiple young (some natural resting between offspring is normal)
+Monitor closely but don't rush to intervene if: - There is a rest interval of up to 4 hours between offspring in a species expected to deliver multiple young (some natural resting between offspring is normal) - Mild nesting behavior and appetite changes appear in the 24 hours before expected delivery

 The animal health home resource maps these distinctions across species more broadly.
 Veterinary diagnostics — covered in detail at veterinary diagnostics — including progesterone assays, ultrasound, and vaginal cytology, move many of these decisions from guesswork to data.